TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-noextensionstatusbutstatusblobavailable.md

 ## **Recommended Steps**

-1. Check if the VM is Linux and has more number of disks (disks count greater than 4). if yes, turn on sequential snapshot by following the below steps:
+1. Check if the VM is Linux and has more number of disks (disks count greater than 4).
+If yes, turn on sequential snapshot by following the below steps:

     -	Go to file */etc/azure/vmbackup.conf* and under [SnapshotThread]<br>
     -	Set the config value: *seqsnapshot = 2*